jerryq27/Cheatsheets/WebDevelopment/Django.md

 ## Database

+Database specifics can be specified in `settings.py`.

 ### Models

+Models, also known as Object Relational Mappers (ORM), are an object representation of the database tables.
-The layout for your database.
-Models are the single definition of truth about the app's data.
-They contain the essential fields and behaviors of the data the app is storing.
-Models are created in **$APPNAME/models.py**.
+They define the layout for your database tables, and contain the essential fields and behaviors of the data each table is storing.
+Models are created in `$APPNAME/models.py`.

 ```python
 # Example model.